October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 Frequently Asked Questions

 No. Private vehicles are not allowed past Mile 15 (Savage River) in the National Park.
 In order to get into the Park, you will have to reserve space on the park buses.
 The Denali Highway runs east along the Alaska Mountain Range and the DNP Road runs west along the same mountain range.
 Before the Parks Highway was completed, the Denali Highway was the only way to get into the park.
-Along the Denali Highway you will get a park experience same mountains, same animals, same taiga and tundra!
+Along the Denali Highway, you will get a park experience: same mountains, the same animals, the same taiga and tundra!
 Glaciers are easily seen from the road and Denali is often visible (weather permitting.)

 Weather permitting, Denali is visible along the Parks Highway as the tour heads south to Cantwell and onto the Denali Highway.
 Denali is also visible along the first several miles of the Denali Highway.
 Since the tour is out and back, this provides an additional chance to see Denali.

 You came to Denali because of the National Park and most likely to see Denali and wildlife.
 We will never tell you to not go into the Park.
-The park buses will give you the best chance of seeing wildlife and seeing the mountain.
+The park buses will give you the best chance of seeing wildlife and seeing the mountains.
 However, Denali is visible from the Denali Highway and we see wildlife on our tours.
 The park buses are packed with visitors; our tour offers a more intimate Alaskan experience and a chance to escape the crowds.
 Park buses have driver narration and stops for scenery and wildlife but you are only allowed out of the buses at designated stops.
 Jeep Guides offer narration and stops and will allow guests to get out of the Jeeps as long as conditions are safe.
 Glaciers are visible from the Denali Highway, unlike in the Park.
 Park tours can take up to 12 hours; the Denali Highway Jeep Excursion is 4 hours, leaving plenty of time for other activities.
 This is especially nice if the weather has turned and you would like to do something else with your day!

-With almost 24 hours of daylight during most of our summer tours, there is no difference between the morning and evening departure!
+With almost 24 hours of daylight during most of our summer tours, there is no difference between the morning and evening departures!
 Choose which one fits into your schedule best.
 Animals usually prefer the cool of the morning and evening to the heat of the middle of the day.
 Both our tours have similar chances of seeing wildlife.

-Each Jeep tour has a 4 hour window.
+Each Jeep tour has a 4-hour window.
 Mileage traveled will depend on how many times and how long the tour group is stopping – animals, scenery, photography, restrooms, etc. Some tours will travel less mileage in 4 hours and some may travel more.
 Approximate mileage is based on an average tour and round-trip travel.
 Most tours will travel around 100 miles.

 There are designated stopping points during each tour at scenic points and overlooks.
 If the tour sees moose or other animals, we can stop to take pictures.
 If you need to stop during your tour, simply alert a guide.